Note: This post was previously published on the Ontario SPCA’s blog under the guest author section on December 18, 2015.

 I don’t know about you but when I’m outside in the middle of January shoveling snow it gets a harder to breathe.
 The reason this happens is that cold air will cause some constriction of your airways.
 When you look at anatomy, pugs, bulldogs, maltese and other brachycephalic breeds already have a high risk of breathing problems that can be compounded in the brutal cold if they are exposed for too long or get to be too active.
 Dogs that also have pre-existing breathing problems like asthma should be closely monitored and if you notice your dog having any breathing issues, get them checked out by your veterinarian.
 The best course of action is to take a safe approach and limit any hyperactivity outside.
 Additionally, it can help if you keep your home inside at a comfortable temperature without being too hot and with a controlled humidity to make the transition outdoors easier.

 There are a few other hazards which are simple to prevent.
 Frostbite can unfortunately happen to both cats & dogs outside for prolonged periods of time, especially ear tips.
 Make sure you bring cats in from the cold and keep a timer to know when it’s time go back inside from outdoor activities with your dog.
 Just after a freshly fallen snow and then a further drop in temperature, we can see a slight ice layer on top of the snow.
 While smaller dogs may not be heavy enough to step through this, heavier or more energetic dogs may bust through that layer which, if the conditions are proper, can lead to cuts on paws or legs so some boots might come in handy.
+One of the few downsides to your dogs wearing boots is that they often fall off which is never ideal if you’re in the middle of a walk.
+If you’re having a hard time keeping your dogs boots on then it might be worth visiting https://walkeepaws.com/blogs/news/best-dog-boots-that-stay-on to see what the alternatives are.
 And while you’re getting Rover fitted for boots, get something with some traction as icy conditions can lead to slip & fall injuries.
 For these dogs, nails can be broken, hip arthritis can be worsened, or ligaments can be torn.

 So just like any other time of the year, you are your pet’s best bet to stay healthy by taking a few precautionary measures.
 After all, it’s the holiday season and you would rather spend your time surrounded by family, friends, and pets rather than at an animal emergency room.
 Enjoy the winter and remember, your pet truly knows if you’ve been naughty or nice!